ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_4_Patch_Notes.md

     -   Compile Option
     -   Error Code

-### BUG-50781<a name=bug-50781></a> Fixed an issue where two clients controlling the semaphore on a single IPC channel caused data to be re-received, resulting in an Invalid protocol sequence error.
+### BUG-50781<a name=bug-50781></a> Fix an issue where two clients controlling the semaphore on a single IPC channel caused data to be re-received, resulting in an Invalid protocol sequence error.

 -   **module** : cm-ipc
 -   **Category** : Functional Error